-Ivy Tech Community College will be offering CDL certification training in April.
-The course will begin online starting Monday, April 5 with virtual classroom instruction followed by in-person driving instruction starting the week of Monday, April 12.
+Ivy Tech Community College is offering CDL certification training on an on-demand basis.
+The course will begin online starting spring 2021 with virtual classroom instruction followed by in-person driving instruction.

-Tuition is $4,950 and includes all course and material fees and fees to take the CDL A licensure test twice.
-For more information or to register, contact Jennifer Tippmann, onboarding specialist with CTS Driving Academy, via email at email@example.com or phone at 260.433.4132.
+Contact Jennifer Tippmann, onboarding specialist, with CTS Driving Academy, via email at firstname.lastname@example.org or phone at (260) 433.4132.
 Jennifer can guide applicants through the registration process as well as examine various funding options they may qualify for.